 Created and owned by one of the most controversial people on the internet, John Mcafee, Bitfi was one of the uncrackable Bitcoin wallets of its time.
 However, after too much boasting from John himself, dedicated security professionals started finding flaws in this device.
 However, this is not to say that this is not a viable option.
 It still offers high levels of security to users.

 For people who do not require anything special from their hardware wallet, KeepKey has something to offer.
 This device allows for cold storage capabilities.
 The transition of information happens due to its ShapeShift feature.
-Those who do not need the most technologically advanced hardware wallet, this device is a great solution, as it is cheap and well-protected.
+For those who do not need the most technologically advanced hardware wallet, this device is a great solution, as it is cheap and well-protected.

 CoolWallet has produced something very different from other pieces of hardware on this list.
 They have designed a hardware wallet that can fit into your wallet, much like your normal credit or debit card.
 Besides, it is a waterproof device.
 The communication with the device happens using the integrated Bluetooth device.
 Any device can operate with this wallet.

 In conclusion, there are a fair amount of hardware wallets available on the internet.
 It is worth noting that one device cannot be all-encompassing.
 This means that where there is the most comfort, many security features have to be sacrificed.
-The most secure way to keep your funds is on the cold storage devices that do not connect to anything and just get updated by the blockchain.
+The most secure way to keep your funds is on cold storage devices that do not connect to anything and just get updated by the blockchain.

 Note: This post was originally published on 19 January 2018 and has been totally updated for the completeness and veracity of the content on 25 October 2020.